ys7yoo/PyBasic/README.md

+Brief summary of
-# Setting up Python environments
+1. how to set up Python environment
-Key concepts and tips are summarized here.
+2. key concepts and tips for Python programming

+# Setting up Python environment

 ## python 2 vs 3
 Python 2.7 has been the widely used version for a while.